-FOSAD on 10 June, and 1 & 11 July 2024 approved the draft Medium Term Development Plan (MTDP) which was a proposal for the first GNU Cabinet Lekgotla's consideration.
+FOSAD on 10 June, and 1 & 11 July 2024 approved the final Medium Term Development Plan (MTDP) which was a proposal for the first GNU Cabinet Lekgotla's consideration.

-Cabinet Lekgotla on 13 - 14 July 2024 agreed on a minimum Programme of Priorities and approved that this be translated into the draft MTDP 2024-2029 as a more detailed plan.
+Cabinet Lekgotla on 13 - 14 July 2024 agreed on a minimum Programme of Priorities and approved that this be translated into the MTDP 2024-2029 as a more detailed plan.
+The MTDP will thus serve as the 5-year medium-term plan for the 7th Administration of the Government.

 The MTDP 2024-2029 is the medium-term development plan towards the achievement of the NDP, replacing the Medium-Term Strategic Framework (MTSF) by aligning with international naming conventions and emphasising development outcomes.
 The MTDP 2024-2029 aligns with the goals and objectives of the NDP and the minimum programme of priorities of the GNU.
-The main objective of the Medium Term Development Plan (MTDP) 2024-2029 is to strategically guide the work of the 7 th Administration to achieve the goals set out in the Statement of Intent of the GNU and the National Development Plan (NDP).
+The main objective of the Medium-Term Development Plan (MTDP) 2024-2029 is to strategically guide the work of the 7 th Administration to achieve the goals set out in the Statement of Intent of the GNU and the National Development Plan (NDP).